juju/docs/src/en/tutorial-microk8s.md

 ## Next steps

-For more experience with a standalone (non-Juju) MicroK8s installation you can go through Ubuntu tutorial
+To gain experience with a standalone (non-Juju) MicroK8s installation you can go through Ubuntu tutorial
 [Install a local Kubernetes with MicroK8s][ubuntu-tutorial_kubernetes-microk8s].